Mega Shark Versus Mecha Shark: Plot

 Rosie takes the Mecha Shark back underwater as she and Nero duke it out with the megalodon, but they discover a damaged oil pipeline in the area.
 Jack and Adm.
 Engleberg engage in a heated argument over the decision to either seal the pipeline or continue the pursuit on the mega shark.
 Rosie uses the Mecha Shark to seal the leak by crushing the damaged pipe before continuing her objective.
 The megalodon launches itself into the air to sink a commercial airliner, but the Mecha Shark rushes in to tackle it mid-air back into the ocean.
 In the ensuing battle, the tracking projectile falls off the megalodon's body.
 Rosie fires a torpedo toward the mega shark, but it uses its tail fin to swat it toward the Charles Davis fleet, sinking one of the ships.
 The Mecha Shark follows the megalodon into a trench; Rosie fires another torpedo that causes a landslide that sends the submarine offline and knocks Rosie unconscious.
-A few minutes later, Nero's system reboots and notifies Jack that the Mecha Shark is wedged between several rocks, but it manages to blast its way out of the debris.
+A few minutes later, Nero's system reboots and notifies Jack that the Mecha Shark is wedged between several rocks, but it manages to blast its way out of the debris with a nuclear explosion generated from its reactor.
 The megalodon attacks the USS James Stewart aircraft carrier, which is field-testing her high-frequency emitters.
 Jack and Adm.
 Engleberg tell the James Stewart crew to turn off her emitters; the attack is briefly halted, but the megalodon jumps to intercept a fighter plane and crushes the carrier in the process.